Is it time to refinance your mortgage?

 Your credit score plays a crucial role in getting approved for a new mortgage with favourable terms.

 As a result, it is vital to access and obtain a copy of your credit report and score from a reputable credit bureau.
-By doing this, you can ensure that the data are accurate, and you can identify any areas for improvement if required.
+By doing this, you can ensure that the data is accurate, and you can identify any areas for improvement if required.

 Research Lenders and Mortgage Rates